Marzogh/SPIMemory/docs/api/spifram.md

 # SPIFram API

+For full per-call detail, use the [SPIFram Function Reference](spifram-reference.md).

 ## Status

 FRAM support exists in the library and should be treated as a narrower compatibility surface than SPIFlash.